Josephjbassey/alx-zero_day/0x03-git/README.md

 # 0x03-git

-This project is to demonstrate our knowledge for git and github.
+This project is to demonstrate our knowledge of git and github.

 We will be using the git commands to clone, add, commit, push, pull request  and merge from our terminal